Hiatus Hernia Causes

 The difficult part about fixing a hiatus hernia is that you can’t just close off the hole as a small gap must remain for the gullet to pass through.

 Hiatus hernia surgery is usually done laparoscopically.
 Traditionally surgeons would use the ‘wrap around’ method, but now more and more are turning to procedures that involve mesh.
 Mesh repair is extremely technical and can be tricky to get right .
 The aim of the repair is to narrow the opening just the right amount.
 If the opening is left too wide the repair won’t prevent a further hiatal hernia.
-If the hole is closed too far the smooth transportation of food down the gullet will impaired .
+If the hole is closed too far, the smooth transportation of food down the gullet will be impaired .
 Alternative treatment can be provided to ease symptoms of acid reflux and heartburn for which medications may be provided.